5 Ways to Bolster Success of Executive Order for Semiconductor Supply Chains

 4. Accelerate sustainability and diversity efforts

-The Executive Order does make references to encouraging diversity efforts by making employment accessible to underrepresented groups and communities, as well as accelerating sustainability efforts.
+The Executive Order does make references to encouraging diversity efforts by making employment accessible to underrepresented groups and communities, as well as accelerating sustainability efforts so that supply chains reduce carbon emissions and the carbon footprint.
 The current chip shortage will require a massive restructuring of the semiconductor supply chain and its flows within.
 This will be a multi-year effort.
 Meaningful nearshoring can take a decade or longer.
 The government and private sector alike should take the opportunity to tackle multiple objectives at once, beyond just focusing on resilience.
 Burning issues such as climate change and income inequality can be brought to fore as supply chain resiliency gets addressed.
 Nearshoring can raise objections from the environmental advocacy groups about the potential environmental impact from setting up fabrication facilities in the U.S. However carbon footprint studies will need to be done, capturing the end-to-end supply chain flows.
 This will ensure that convincing arguments are made in the net reduction of environmental costs on a global basis by using facilities built with state of the art technology and reducing the transportation impact of shuffling chips around the world.

 5. Borrow a page from the private sector’s playbook

-Faced with the challenge of making supply chains more resilient, leading corporations are stress testing their supply chains and testing out designs of the future powered by algorithms.
+Faced with the challenge of making supply chains more resilient, leading corporations are stress testing their supply chains and testing out designs of the future digital supply chain powered by algorithms from supply chain analytics.
 The U.S. government should borrow from this playbook.
-It should think of all the semiconductor producing and consuming companies of the world as one company and model a range of what-if scenarios.
-Even a model with a higher level of abstraction can reveal some great insights.
+It should think of all the semiconductor producing and consuming companies of the world as one company and model a range of what-if supply chain planning scenarios.
+Even a scenario planning model with a higher level of abstraction can reveal some great insights.